SparkFund/google-apps-clj/README.md

 #### General

-* Allow service account authentication in addition to the current user-account OAuth funkiness
 * Consider ditching the baroque Google java library in favor of direct integration with the api using clj-http or the like